The following requirements are in place for the Doctor of Physical Therapy program.

 All prospective students are encouraged to review this document prior to applying to the DPT program.
 All admitted students are required to read and sign this document prior to beginning their DPT program at St. Catherine.

 Applicants may petition for an exemption to the requirements.
-Common examples include waiving the seven year requirement for a prerequisite course or applying with less than a 3.0 GPA.
-If you would like to pursue this option, please include an explanatory statement along with your PTCAS application.
+Common examples include waiving the seven year requirement for a prerequisite course, or applying with a GPA below 3.0.
+Applicants who wish to petition for an exemption should send an explanatory statement via email to the DPT Admission Committee co-chair, Cort Cieminski, at email@example.com.
+Petitions will not be considered unless a PTCAS application has also been submitted.

 Minnesota State Law requires that any person who provides services that involve direct patient contact with patients and residents at a health-care facility licensed by the Minnesota Department of Health have a background study conducted by the state.